 The Queensland Government is now in caretaker mode until after the state election.
 Minimal updates will be made to this site until after the election results are declared.

-About the Office of the Queensland Small Business Commissioner
+About the Queensland Small Business Commissioner

-Who the OQSBC helps
+Who the QSBC helps

-- Small business owners based in Queensland
+- Small business owners based in Queensland.

 - Small business lease tenants and landlords based in Queensland.

-What the OQSBC does
+What the QSBC does

-The key functions of the OQSBC include:
+The functions of the QSBC include: